immunizedcarbon/NewPipe1/README.md

 Also, since they are free and open source software, neither the app nor the Extractor use any proprietary libraries or frameworks, such as Google Play Services.
 This means you can use NewPipe on devices or custom ROMs that do not have Google apps installed.

+## Architecture

+NewPipe is split into multiple Gradle modules.
+The `:app` module contains the Android application.
+Shared logic lives under `:core:*` while individual screens are implemented in `:feature:*` modules.
+The project is written in Kotlin using the Gradle Kotlin DSL and leverages modern Android libraries like Jetpack Compose for UI, Kotlin Coroutines for asynchronous work, Room for local storage, Hilt for dependency injection and WorkManager for background tasks.

 ### Features

 * Watch videos at resolutions up to 4K